teboli/polyblur/README.md

 ### Citation
 ----------

-If this code is useful for your research, please cite our paper.
+If this code or the demo are useful for your research, please cite our paper.

 ```BibTex
 @article{eboli22polyblur,